“A sweet and surprising story about young love... The Impossible Fortress celebrates and subverts ‘80s nostalgia and rom-com tropes.’

 All of these elements collide in The Impossible Fortress, a coming-of- age crime caper that explores the timeless and ever-confusing realities of male adolescence.
 Jason Rekulak’s hilarious debut novel offers a nostalgic celebration of old-school computer programming, 1980s pop culture, and the last great days of Life Before the Internet.

-“A charmingly vintage take on geek love...
-Rekulak’s novel will have readers of a certain age waxing nostalgic about Space Invaders and humming Hall and Oates, but it's a fun ride that will appeal to all.”
+“A charmingly vintage take on geek love, circa 1987 in New Jersey... a fun ride that will appeal to all.”

 —Booklist (Starred Review)